 Restaurant work is

-until Konica, who owned Fotomat, decided to close it, 13 years later.
+Konica, who owned Fotomat by then, decided to close it, 13 years later.

 customers WALKING in, and not aiming their cars at me!!

-defect in my back let go, and I became disabled overnight.
+defect in my back let go, I became disabled overnight.

-I was going to Akron U to earn a degree in Interpreting for the Deaf, but upon becoming disabled, I had to quit,
+I was going to Akron U to earn a degree in Interpreting for the Deaf, but when my back broke, I had to quit,

-I have lived on all sides of town.
-Currently, I am living on Akron's near East side.
+I have lived on all sides of town; currently, living in Akron's near-East side.

-I spend a great deal of time on the computer, working on various projects -- including trying to keep this website up-to-date -- and being in touch with Classmates.
+I still spend a great deal of time on the computer, working on various projects -- including trying to keep this website up-to-date -- and being in touch with Classmates.

-It's work, yes, but it is MOSTLY fun to me, so I don't mind it, a bit, really.
+The website is work, yes, but it is also fun to me, so I don't mind it a bit, really.

-I love the time I have spent working with my fellow classmates, these last several years.
+I love the time I have spent working...and, playing... with the website these last several years.

 Thank you for all the positive feedback, and for your contributions.